 3. A Christmas Carol – 2009

 This is referring to the 2009 Disney version of the Charles Dickens classic.
-In it stars the talents of Jim Carey, Gary Oldman, Colin Firth and the late Bob Hoskins.
+It stars the talents of Jim Carey, Gary Oldman, Colin Firth and the late Bob Hoskins.
 I can’t remember when I first watched it, but for the last 5-6 years, I have to make sure I watch it at least once every festive period.
-It is so wonderfully done that I find myself getting lost in the 3D animation.
+It is so wonderfully done that I find myself getting lost in the animation.
 There’s also a scary part in there that makes me jump every single time without fail!

 4. Home Alone

 Macaulay Culkin gets left at home by ‘accident’ whilst the rest of his family goes on holiday.

 Easily done, I’m sure 🙄 How do you not realise that you’ve left your child at home?
 Even so, I LOVE this movie.

 5. Home Alone 2 – Lost In New York